theo-armour/agenda/0-agenda.md

 * 2024-02-06 ~ Patrick: If it's worth doing, then it's worth doing badly.
 * 2024-02-12 ~ mathematics is the longest continuous human thought.
 * 2024-02-18 ~ if I use something I must "touch" it somehow.
+* 2024-02-29 ~ the big department stores are empty and closing

 ## <a href="" onclick="parent.location.hash=&quot;https://api.github.com/repos/theo-armour/agenda/contents/0-admin/0-admin-agenda.md&quot;">0 Admin Agenda</a>